istio/istio.io/content/en/docs/setup/additional-setup/external-controlplane/index.md

 You may notice the ingress gateway in `remote_cluster` is not running yet.
 This is expected until the external control plane is running, which you will install next.

-### Setup external control plane in the control plane cluster
+### Set up the control plane in the external cluster

 Create remote secret to allow external control plane in `external_cluster` to access the `remote_cluster`: